samitbasu/rhdl/README.md

 - [x] Add an intermediate RTL layer to bridge differences between HDLs and RHIF
 - [x] Build flow graphs for synchronous circuits and kernels
 - [x] Build flow graphs for asynchronous circuits and kernels
+- [ ] Constant propagation for flow graphs (and other simplifications)
+- [ ] Add validators for common cases (e.g., pos edge designs, etc.)
+- [ ] Fix naming of signals in the VCD traces
+- [ ] Add checks for combinatorial inputs or outputs
 - [ ] Add a flow graph level simulator to verify correctness
 - [ ] Add timing estimator using longest path heuristics.
 - [ ] Port the `RustHDL` widget library to `RHDL`